marta-gaviraghi/segmentDN/README.md

 # Automatic segmentation of dentate nuclei

-### Implemented in Matlab19a using the Deep Learning Toolbox
+This method is implemented in Matlab19a using the Deep Learning Toolbox.
+The CNN implemented in 2D is an automated segmentation method using the non-DWI (b0) images from a DWI dataset.
+See *paper* for more details.

 ![alt text](https://github.com/marta-gaviraghi/segmentDN/blob/master/figure/CNN_cap4_ok.png)

-N.B. put path with '' (single comma)
+N.B. put path with ' ' (single comma); example: '/media/bcc/bcc-data/MARTA/HCP'
-example: '/media/bcc/bcc-data/MARTA/HCP'

 Three function: resampling_normalize.m, CNN_postprocessing.m and segment_DN_SUIT.m